Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+== 2025-04-22 07:20 EST ==

+The official word is in!
+NONE of you are generating pull requests, not even with my little fan service going on!
+I guess that's how I have to take it, but you know.
+Games are games, with almost 300 clones I am SHOCKED that there are no pull requests, but IF there aren't any for real, I assume the best of you and know you are only trying your best with the material.
+Just find it hard to believe, is all.

+Am I wrong?
+Are you pull requesting?
+Github doesn't think so, if that's true.
+Now you have their official word on it.

 == 2025-04-20 18:37 EST ==

 So I've mentioned that I've been "hearing" some of you.
 Please don't worry:  I do not have any spying devices